 According to the relevant resolutions passed at the 2012 Annual General Meeting of the Company, Mr. Tian Huiyu was newly elected as an Executive Director of the Company, Mr. Xu Shanda and Mr. Shan Weijian were both elected as Independent Non-executive Directors of the Company.
 The qualifications of Mr. Tian Huiyu and Mr. Xu Shanda for serving as directors were approved by the banking regulator(s) in the PRC in August and November 2013, respectively, and that of Mr. Shan Weijian for serving as a director is still subject to approval by the banking regulator(s) in the PRC.
-According to the relevant resolutions passed at the 2014 First Extraordinary General Meeting of the Company, Mr. Ma Zehua was newly elected as a Non-executive Director of the Company, Mr. Xiao Yuhuai was newly elected as a director was approved by the banking regulator(s) in the PRC in March 2014.
+According to the relevant resolutions passed at the 2014 First Extraordinary General Meeting of the Company, Mr. Ma Zehua was newly elected as a Non-executive Director of the Company, Mr. Xiao Yuhuai was newly elected as an Independent Non-executive Director of the Company.
+The qualification of Mr. Ma Zehua and Mr. Xiao Yuhuai for serving as a director was approved by the banking regulator(s) in the PRC in March 2014.

-Mr. Tian Huiyu was appointed as the President of the Company (whose qualification was approved by the banking regulator(s) in the PRC in September 2013), Mr. Zhang Guanghua was elected as the Vice Chairman of the Company (whose qualification was approved by the banking regulator(s) in the PRC in August 2013), Mr. Li Hao was appointed as First Executive Vice President and Chief Financial Officer, and Mr. Xu Shiqing was appointed as the Secretary of Board of Directors of the Company (he has obtained the qualification as the Secretary of the Board of Directors from the Shanghai Stock Exchange, but his appointment qualification is still subject to approval by the banking regulator(s) in the PRC) at the first meeting of the Ninth Session of the Board of Directors of the Company.
+Mr. Tian Huiyu was appointed as the President of the Company (whose qualification was approved by the banking regulator(s) in the PRC in September 2013), Mr. Zhang Guanghua was elected as the Vice Chairman of the Company (whose qualification was approved by the banking regulator(s) in the PRC in August 2013), Mr. Li Hao was appointed as First Executive Vice President and Chief Financial Officer, and Mr. Xu Shiqing was appointed as the Secretary of Board of Directors of the Company (he has obtained the qualification as the Secretary of the Board of Directors from the Shanghai Stock Exchange, but his appointement qualification is still subject to approval by the banking regulator(s) in the PRC) at the first meeting of the Ninth Session of the Board of Directors of the Company.
 Mr. Liu Jianjun was appointed as the Executive Vice President of the Company at the sixth meeting of the Ninth Session of the Board of Directors of the Company, whose qualification was approved by the banking regulator(s) in the PRC in December 2013.